ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 What would be appropriate to place on the screen when you conclude your broadcast?
 Use what you've learned so far to create a third and final Scene, and add the Overlays you would like to appear.

 Like that, you've conquered Overlays and Scenes.
 All combinations of Overlays and Scenes act the same way.
-Now let's put your scenes to use.
+Now let's put your Scenes to use.

 ## Start Your Second Broadcast

 You've done this before.
 You're practically a pro at this point.
 Let's just outline the second broadcast process for you:

 1. Double check that your Scenes are listed in your preferred order.
-Select your first scene.
+Select your first Scene.
 1. Start your broadcast.
 Press <samp class="blue">Go Live</samp>.
-1. When ready, switch to your 2nd scene by clicking the {% inlineicon run-scene 30 %}run scene{% endinlineicon %}Scene icon within the Scenes Window, or by selecting it in the <samp>Scenes</samp> dropdown menu.
+1. When ready, switch to your second Scene by clicking the {% inlineicon run-scene 30 %}run scene{% endinlineicon %}Scene icon within the Scenes Window, or by selecting it in the <samp>Scenes</samp> dropdown menu.
-1. When ready, switch to your 3rd scene with <kbd title="command">⌘</kbd><kbd>3</kbd>.
+1. When ready, switch to your 3rd Scene with <kbd title="command">⌘</kbd><kbd>3</kbd>.
 1. Press <samp class="blue">Finish</samp> to end your broadcast.

 Using Scenes really adds a layer of panache to your broadcast, right?
 And with a little pre-planning and setup, it's pretty simple to manage while you're live.